-The properties surrounding the subject site are all improved with single-family residences on lots of similar size and square footage.
-All adjoining development is within the R-1 zoning district.
-Based on a search of typical listing platforms such as Airbnb, VRBO, Booking.com, and Furnishedfinders.com the dwelling was identified as being a listed short-term rental.
-The applicant has indicated that the home has been listed as a STR since December 2024.
-In 2024 the dwelling has been used for 0 nights.
-The lack of online reviews corroborates that the dwelling has not been rented out.
+The properties surrounding the subject site are all improved with single and two-family residences on lots of similar size and square footage.
+All adjoining development is within the R-1 and R-2 zoning districts.
+Searches of typical listing platforms such Airbnb, Vrbo, Furnished Finder, and Booking.com did not identify the listing being a short-term rental supporting the applicant stating the property has not previously been used.